iamnaveenpaul/website/_posts/2019-11-21-evereything-you-should-know-about-js-variables.md

 **Local**

-Local scope depends on weather we use var or let/const.
+Local scope depends on weather we use `var` or `let`/`const`.

 **var (functional scope)**

-If called within a function, then it is available anywhere in that function.
+If `var` is called within a function, then it is available anywhere in that function.

 ```
 function someFunction() {